IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/sequences.md

   As you can, the sequence was stopped at the failed action `fail`.

 {% hint style="success" %}
 🎉 **Congratulations for getting this far!** The use of Sequences is an "advanced" technique that can bring Serverless applications to life.
-Now let's explore how we might manage groups of like Actions within Packages further enabling composition and reuse…** 🎉
+Now let's explore how we might manage groups of like Actions within Packages further enabling composition and reuse...**
 {% endhint %}